awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-javajmx.md

   ```
 + SampleJavaApplication\-1\.0\-SNAPSHOT\.jar is the sample Java application jar file\.
 Replace it with the Java application that you want to monitor\.

-Build a docker image with this configuration and upload it to an image repository\.
+Build a Docker image with this configuration and upload it to an image repository\.